Stranger Things: Overview

-The third season is set nine months later, in the days leading up to the Fourth of July celebration in 1985.
-The new Starcourt Mall has become the center of attention for Hawkins residents, putting the majority of other local stores out of business due to the mall's popularity.
-Hopper becomes increasingly concerned about Eleven and Mike Wheeler's relationship and becomes very protective of his daughter.
-Unbeknownst to the town, a secret Soviet laboratory underneath Starcourt seeks to open the gateway to the Upside Down.
-Meanwhile, the Mind Flayer uses mind control to make Billy do his bidding.
+The third season is set nine months later, in the days leading up to the Fourth of July celebrations in 1985.
+The new Starcourt Mall becomes the center of attention for Hawkins residents.
+Hopper adopts Eleven and becomes increasingly concerned about her relationship with Mike.
+Dustin, Steve and his coworker Robin Buckley, and Lucas's younger sister Erica discover that a secret Soviet laboratory beneath Starcourt is attempting to reopen the gateway to the Upside Down.
+Meanwhile, the Mind Flayer possesses Max's stepbrother, Billy Hargrove, and begins creating physical vessels made of melted flesh to carry out its will.
+Eleven loses her powers, Billy dies, and Hopper seemingly dies when the Soviets' gate is closed.